martinghunt/Scaffolder-evaluation/README.md

 scaffolding tools"] [review paper], Genome Biology 2014, 15:R42.
 DOI: 10.1186/gb-2014-15-3-r42.
 If you use any of the scripts in your own work, please cite this paper.
+For details on the methods, please see the manuscript.
+The methods are not explained in this readme.

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -